What is an invoice and how do I raise one? A guide to getting paid

-An invoice is a document issued by a seller to customers, asking for payment of goods or services.
+An invoice is a document issued by a seller to customers, asking for payment for goods or services rendered.
 It’s presented to the customer before or after the transaction has taken place and establishes an obligation to pay from the buyer.

 Invoices act as a legal document that seals the agreement between seller and buyer.
 From an accounting perspective, it can’t be cancelled or removed from sales records.

 If your business is registered for VAT (value-added tax), you’re legally required to issue invoices in line with HMRC requirements.
 We’ll cover this in more detail later.

 Top Tip: Invoicing is an important part of the bookkeeping and accounting process for any business as invoices record transactions.
 Here’s your full guide to small business accounting 💡

 Invoices are of high value to both your business and your customers.